ali-khalili/simple-captcha/README.md

 ```

 ## Thanks
- - Thanks to Cory LaViska for the base code.
+ - Thanks to Cory LaViska for the base code and Yasir M Türk for the [forked repository](https://github.com/yasirmturk/simple-php-captcha).
  - Special thanks to Subtle Patterns for the patterns used for default backgrounds: http://subtlepatterns.com/
  - Special thanks to dafont.com for providing Times New Yorker: http://www.dafont.com/